StupiddCupid/User-level-Thread-Library/REPORT.md

 ✔️In destory() function, we just free the queue that we created in order to destory the queue.
 ✔️In getLength() function, we just return the member 'length' of struct queue.

+Testing😼: to check whether our coding parts is correctly constructed, we created our own tester which containing one array as our data pool.
+By calling create() function to create a queue and calling enqueue & dequeue, we compared the result with our designed output.
+If they do not match with each other, an assertion will occur and give a test failure o us.
+Also, to check iterator() function, we create our callback function containing delete() function, which could check our delete() function and iterator function at once.

 Part 2️⃣ User-level thread library